 Volunteer Missions to Northeast Thailand

 Help young villagers from the poor Northeast to a better life.
 These children of rice farmers are left behind in isolated villages and schools.
-They leave school with little education and few opportunities; a factory in Bangkok or abroad.
-They work in a tourist bar or on the beach in the South.
+They leave school with little education and few opportunities.
+Some go to work in factories in Bangkok or abroad; others work in tourist bars or on the beach in the South.
 You don’t find many young in the villages.
-They all go for low paid jobs elsewhere.
+Most go for low-paid jobs elsewhere.

 Volunteer teaching with Openmind Projects, a non profit, NGO